On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Mathematical model

 The characteristic scales of the problem are those induced by evaporation.
 Thus the characteristic velocity is given by evaporation as $v_c=J_c^*/\rho^*\epsilon$, where $J_c^* =D_{vap}C_s(1-H_r)/R_c$.
 Based on this scale, we introduce the following dimensionless variables:

+On this dimensionless time a pure water droplet is fully evaporated at $t_{ev,w}=\pi/8$ \citep{moore}.
 Notice that, a priori, the viscosity varies with protein concentration.
 Therefore, we choose the viscosity of pure water, $\mu_w^*$, as the characteristic viscosity for non-dimensionalization.
 Introducing this non-dimensional variables the flow problem becomes

 subjected to symmetry boundary conditions at the symmetry axis

 and no-flux and zero-height condition at the contact line

 with the initial condition